Charisma (magazine)

-Charisma (also known as Charisma + Christian Life) is a monthly Christian magazine based in Lake Mary, Florida, a suburb of Orlando.
+Charisma (also known as Charisma + Christian Life and Charisma News) is a monthly Christian magazine based in Lake Mary, Florida, a suburb of Orlando.
 It is aimed at Pentecostals and charismatics.
-Its perspective is influenced by the charismatic revivalism and other contemporary streams of charismatic Christianity such as the Toronto Blessing, International House of Prayer, and the Apostolic-Prophetic movement.
+Its perspective is influenced by the charismatic revivalism and other contemporary streams of charismatic Christianity such as the Toronto Blessing, International House of Prayer, the Apostolic-Prophetic movement, and the New Apostolic Reformation.

 History

 The magazine was founded in 1975 as the members' magazine of Calvary Assembly of God in Winter Park, Florida, with Stephen Strang as publisher.
 In 1981, Strang bought the magazine for $25,000 and broadened its mission to serve the charismatic movement at large.
 The first year proved to be difficult, with a $100,000 loss, but the magazine later emerged as the "main magazine of the Christian charismatic movement".
 Strang continues to run the magazine today through his company, Charisma Media (formerly Strang Communications).

 In 1986, Charisma merged with Robert Walker's Christian Life magazine, which had been established in 1948, and Christian Life moved from Du Page County to Charisma's base in Altamonte Springs, Florida.
 The merger, after which Walker served as a mentor to Strang, was described "a step towards bridging the gap between evangelical and charismatic Christians."
 Charisma became Charisma + Christian Life, and served as the flagship for Strang's organization.
 The magazine continued to grow over the subsequent years, and by 1997 it had a circulation of 250,000.
 With the growth of the magazine and Strang Communications, Strang's influence grew as well, to the point where he was listed by Time in 2005 as one of "The 25 Most Influential Evangelicals in America".

 The content of the magazine is a mixture of news, interviews, "Christian living" features, Bible teaching, and essays by columnists.
 Regular columnists include Joyce Meyer and Don Colbert.